Rail-Akhmietshin/HART-digital/README.md

 To-do list

-* After cloning the repository, enter personal parameters in the .env.prod and .env.prod.db files

 * It is necessary to grant write permissions for the root and its incoming files and folders (* chmod -R 755 (your path to the root folder) )

 Starting the project build: